For more than 130 years, this beloved resort has been drawing guests to the North Shore.

-“It’s a hard balance,’’ says Diane Loh, longtime general manager and grandniece of Inga Toftey, who married George Sr. “Before we built the Poplar River condos, we were really the old guy on the block.
+“It’s a hard balance,’’ says Diane Loh, former general manager and grandniece of Inga Toftey, who married George Sr. “Before we built the Poplar River condos, we were really the old guy on the block.

 “It’s hard to keep the feel of the place and not get too modern,'' she says.
 "And yet, we have to have everything that guests want.’’